sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/berlin/index.md

 can't imagine how a subsistence farmer in antiquity would have felt as he approached the gates.

-{{< figure
-      src="./images/passageway.jpg"
-      link="./images/passageway.jpg"
-      target="_blank"
+{{<figure
+  src="images/passageway.jpg"
   title="A reconstruction of the passageway leading up to the Ishtar Gates" caption="Imagine being a peasant walking past these lions lining the path.
 That must have been terrifying!"
 >}}

 The other major construction was of a Roman market gate.
 It is an immense two-story stone structure.
 It's amazing how much care was put into building the entrance to something as basic as a market!

-{{< figure
-      src="./images/market.jpg"
-      link="./images/market.jpg"
-      target="_blank"
+{{<figure
+  src="images/market.jpg"
-      title="Market Gate of Miletus"
-      caption="The size of the structure goes to show the immense wealth of the Roman Empire at its height."
+  title="Market Gate of Miletus" caption="The size of the structure goes to show the immense wealth of the Roman Empire at its height."
 >}}

 I had an audio tour for the museum and walked through many other exhibits in